bbauska/meta-HTML5-CSS3-in-Depth/meta HTML and CSS in Depth.md

 ![](images2/media/image153.png){width="5.0in"
 height="2.662671697287839in"}

-Now let\'s explore an example of how attribute selectors can be used.
+Now let&apos;s explore an example of how attribute selectors can be used.

 Say you have an html file with three a tags, each with a h ref attribute that points to a different page on the meta website.